cushonz/Barista-Bot/README.md

 # Barista Bot!

 This bot was made to fuel my caffiene addiction while also saving some money vs buying from a coffee shop every day.

+This bot was a prototype made on a shoe string budget!

 <p align="center">
 <img width = "540" height = "960" src = "/pictures/machineFront.jpg">